Prescriptions

 How do I book my medication review?

-You can arrange an appointment with either our Clinical Pharmacist, GP or Practice Nurse.
-Please contact reception by phoning 01233 720190.
+Please contact the surgery by phoning 01233 720190 and select option 1.
 Our reception team will arrange your review with the most appropriate clinician.

 Medication Monitoring